Miss World 1952

 Miss World 1952 was the second Miss World pageant, held at the Lyceum Ballroom in London, United Kingdom, on 14 November 1952.

 At the conclusion of the event, May-Louise Flodin of Sweden was announced as Miss World 1952.
 It was the first back-to-back victory in Miss World.
 During the announcement of winners, Flodin was only awarded with a trophy and a bouquet.
+It is also the second victory of Sweden in the pageant.

 A special award was given by actress and former beauty queen Betty Hutton, who came third-runner up in each of her beauty pageant.
 It was given to Eva Hellas of Finland.
 It is also known, unofficially, that the fourth-runner up was Marlene Ann Dee of United Kingdom and the fifth runner-up was Nicole Drouin from France.

 Eleven contestants from ten countries participated in this year's pageant, the smallest number of contestants in its history.
 The pageant was hosted by Eric Morley.